FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_OSC_Connections_Matrix.md

 If the included transform preset does not fit yours needs, you can click on the <code>+</code> button to open the custom OSC transform menu.
 In this menu, you can choose how to scale our input our output values.
 You can also choose to exclude specific OSC command from the scaling rules.

-!> _Custom transformations are only available with Ultimate license of SPAT Revolution_.

 <!-- TODO: Do we need to add more information of the custom transformation?
 Explain what is "discrete(s)", ...
 I see most of people having issue understand it -->